kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - PC Features Tab.md

 ### Features tab

 - [x] Make a component
+- [ ] FeaturesTab - deal with "fred" class; do I need a component for this first cell in item rows?
+It's pretty common...
 - [ ] HTML
   - [ ] Retool so that it is dedicated to player characters only.
 Svelte and related functions should step in and make it
   - [ ] Retool the logic so it is 4 different loops and get over it